anthonymendez/Server_Manager/README.md

 I'm currently working on a HWiNFO64 remote sensor reader that extracts data from HWiNFO64 and displays the data on the tool.

+## How do I add a plugin I downloaded?

+Just place the plugin into the plugins folder!

 ## How does it look?

 Like this!